-2 Bull.
-EC 10-1981, points 2.1.46 to 2.1.49.

-1 Confirmed by the preparatory documents for the OECD High-level Conference in May 1980.

-• should cooperate in establishing comparable data by encouraging the collection of data on the basis of common indicators, in order to:

-identify the progress in desegregating employment, e.g. in certain representative sectors;

-monitor whether the reorganization of working time, especially possible measures to promote part-time work, does not reinforce the segregation of women in employment;

-identify the possible obstacles to more women taking up full-time work;

-monitor, in some sample regions, the progress of women in the context of regional development.
+- should cooperate in establishing comparable data by encouraging the collection of data on the basis of common indicators, in order to identify the progress in desegregating employment, e.g. in certain representative sectors; - monitor whether the reorganization of working time, especially possible measures to promote part-time work, does not reinforce the segregation of women in employment; - . identify the possible obstacles to more women taking up full-time work; - monitor, in some sample regions, the progress of women in the context of regional development.

-- will convene a group of experts to advise on the setting up of a continuous monitoring system linked with existing international measures and networks (Euridyce, Cedefop, etc.) which would support action by Member States on the basis of common indicators; - will give priority to the insertion in the computer network (CIRCE), in the existing data banks and in the general production of data, of information concerning the situation of women.
+- will convene a group of experts to advise on the setting up of a continuous monitoring system linked with existing international measures and networks (EURIDICE, CEDEFOP, etc.) which would support action by Member States on the basis of common indicators; - give priority to the insertion in the computer network (CIRCE), in the existing data banks and in the general production of data, of information concerning the situation of women.

-Application of the principle of equal treatment to women immigrants (Action 14)
+14. Application of the principle of equal treatment to women immigrants